Robert Harpur

 Robert Harpur (January 25, 1731 – April 15, 1825) was an Irish-American teacher, politician, pioneer, and landowner.
 He participated in surveying lands within the Central Military Tract in New York State and is credited with giving classical (Latin and Greek) place names to numerous locations in central New York.
-He settled in the Binghamton, New York area, where Harpur College is named for him.
+He settled in the Binghamton, New York area, where Harpur College (later the Harpur College of Arts and Sciences of Binghamton University) was named for him.

 Life

 Harpur was born in Ballybay, County Monaghan, Ireland.
 He was a graduate of the University of Glasgow and taught in Ireland for 7 years before coming to the Colony of New York in 1760.
-Three days after his arrival in 1761 he was installed as professor of mathematics at King's College, renamed Columbia College after U.S. independence (today Columbia University).
-One of his prized pupils was Alexander Hamilton while he studied there in 1774.
+Three days after his arrival in 1761 he was installed as professor of mathematics at King's College, renamed Columbia College after U.S. independence (today the undergraduate college of Columbia University).
+One of his pupils was Alexander Hamilton while he studied there in 1774.
 During his tenure, he was hired by the university to catalog the collections of the Columbia library, making him the first librarian of the university.

 Harpur served in various capacities in the New York government during the American Revolution.
 He was a member of the New York State Assembly from 1777 to 1784.
 He was Deputy Secretary of State under John Morin Scott and Lewis Allaire Scott from 1778 to 1795.
-In the spring of 1795, after the American Revolutionary War, Robert Harpur, with his 2nd wife Myra and family, moved west along the upper Susquehanna River.
+In the spring of 1795 Robert Harpur, with his 2nd wife Myra and family, moved west along the upper Susquehanna River.
 He settled near Belden Brook on his Warren Patent, which is near present-day Harpursville, NY.